So you’re probably here wondering who are the best coffee roasters in the UK? I thought so.

 Well, buying a bag of coffee beans here, and buying a bag of ground coffee there, sounds very simple.
 So what’s the catch?

 As of 2022, there’s an absolute tonne of coffee roasters online.
-In fact, there’s now over 600 in the UK (are you serious?!).
+In fact, there are now over 600 in the UK (are you serious?!).

 But why should I get the glory?
 What makes me the best person to create the ultimate guide to the UK’s best coffee?